Jvps/comment-section-challenge/README.md

 # CommentSectionChallenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0 with the purpose of completing a challenge which involves creating comments and replies for a post.

 ## Development server